vapoursynth/bestsource/README.md

 *variableformat*: Allow format changes in the output for video.
 Untested.

 *fpsnum*: Convert the source material to constant framerate.
-Connot be combined with *rff*.
+Cannot be combined with *rff*.

 *fpsden*: Convert the source material to constant framerate.
 Used in conjunction with *fpsnum*.